ElDokmak/Text_2_voice/README.md

 # Text_2_voice
-simple programm that converts text into voice with gender selection
+GUI program that convets text data into voice with gender selection